You may be eligible for VA benefits if you are:

 - a veteran’s dependent

-- surviving spouse, child or parent of a deceased veteran
+- the surviving spouse, child, or parent of a deceased veteran

 - an active-duty military service member

 - a member of the Reserve or National Guard